emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 ### Examining the Output

-Because we specified the `-o` switch to `nix-build`, it also created two symlinks in the local directory:
+Because we specified the `-o`{:.language-shell .highlight} switch to `nix-build`{:.language-shell .highlight}, it also created two symlinks in the local directory:

 ```bash
 $> ls -l demo01 demo02